top of page

 Remember the 3 Rules

-2. Performing CPR is a skill which needs to be taught to be effective.
+2. Performing CPR is a skill that needs to be taught in order to be effective.
 Performing CPR as you have been trained will protect you to a greater extent than violently or haphazardly ‘jumping on someone's chest' because that is your interpretation of how it should be done.

 In today's litigious society, there can be a reluctance to help out in emergency situations.
-Fear of liability for any mistake can paralyze even the most helpful Good Samaritan.
+Fear of liability for mistakes can paralyze even the most helpful Good Samaritan.

 The best way to protect yourself from possible liability when helping others is to always act on behalf of the victim.
 That may sound obvious, but if your motivation is to be a hero and not to help out a fellow human, then you risk making the types of mistakes that are not covered by Good Samaritan laws.